-Gubser, a Republican, was the representative for California's 10th congressional district from 1953 to 1974.
+Gubser was the representative for California’s 10th congressional district and was a Republican.
+He served from 1953 to 1974.

-The chart is based on the bills Gubser sponsored and cosponsored.
+The chart is based on the bills Gubser sponsored and cosponsored from Jan 3, 1973 to Dec 20, 1974.
 See full analysis methodology.

 Gubser was the primary sponsor of 1 bill that was enacted:

 - H.R.
 3418 (93rd): A bill to amend section 505 of title 10, United States Code, to establish uniform original enlistment qualifications for male and female persons.

 Does 1 not sound like a lot?
 Very few bills are ever enacted — most legislators sponsor only a handful that are signed into law.
 But there are other legislative activities that we don’t track that are also important, including offering amendments, committee work and oversight of the other branches, and constituent services.

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Gubser sponsored bills primarily in these issue areas: